niplav/site/two_people_on_a_planet.md

 ### Difference to Other Solutions

-Of course, this strategy is only one of infinitely many that will result in the two people meeting after a constant time.
+Of course, this strategy is only one of infinitely many that will result in the two people deterministically meeting after a linear amount of time.
 Other such algorithms include meeting at any specific point on the planet (such as the starting position of one particular person, or 0°N, 0°E etc. TODO: Find out whether this is written correctly).
 However, the proposed strategy is different from these.

-First of all, it is not person-specific: Both people follow the same strategy, and still manage to meet each other in constant time.
+First of all, it is not person-specific: Both people follow the same strategy, and still manage to meet each other deterministically in linear time.
 This is not the case for strategies that involve one person doing something different from the other person: there is no way for them to know which one of them was meant in the first place, unless specific characteristica are given (but those are, of course, also person-specific).

 Second, it does not need an absolute coordinate system.
 The algorithm works even when the two people only known where the equator is (e.g. with